Pommes en Papillote (AKA Apples in Phyllo)

 With our refrigerator fruit bin still full of apples from a previous picking adventure, they seemed to be a good starting point for our dessert.
 Being in laid back mode, I didn’t feel inspired to make (or clean up the mess from) making a homemade dough or crust.
 My solution was to use phyllo dough.
 Wrapping the apples and a few other ingredients in the phyllo would produce a hot and juicy filling.

 The best part about making individual apple desserts was that each treat was made to order.
 Our 11 year old asked for only apples in hers.
-My husband and our 13 year old had apples and pecans, and I had apples, cranberries, and pecans.
+My husband and our 13 year old had apples and pecans, and I had apples, dried cranberries, and pecans.
 We all agreed on the topping for these treats, though: a scoop of vanilla ice cream and a drizzle of caramel sauce.

 Pommes en Papillote